How the New Distribution App is Making Learning Easier for Students

 It’s very easy to change values; you don’t need to exit from the screen to edit things, as you would in Run-Matrix.
 As long as you have the x value highlighted, you can change it on the screen.
 As a result, it is very easy to explore different values within a single view.
 It’s also very easy to change the probability you calculate, which is useful for symmetrical normal regions.
 You don’t need to exit and then, for example, choose BCD.

 If you are asked what’s the value of x when it’s 5%, you input 5%.
-For our binomial dice roll, the calculator nicely shows it can only work out what’s happening when distribution-blog-3 or distribution-blog-4 it can’t do anything between.
+For our binomial dice roll, the calculator nicely shows it can only work out what’s happening when or it can’t do anything between.
 It tells you x is four, and that’s 7%.
 Immediately that gives you the right ballpark to look at and question what happens if you put it at five?
 Inputting five then shows you it’s less than 5%.
 It’s a case of two button presses to confirm the answer: It’s a lot faster.
 It’s a lot clearer.
 And there is so much less room for error.

 Throughout the distribution app, it will draw the graph as standard and give you the details at the top of the screen.
 You have everything in one view, and you can manipulate it from within this view.
 For instance, if you change the values of x, you immediately see the effects of this change on the graph.
 Particularly with binomial probability, the fact you can draw it makes much more sense.
 And, with the normal distribution, you can change the probability to get the exact values of x straight away.